Glossary

 Mining difficulty

-Difficulty level of the cryptographic problems to be solved to mine a Bitcoin block.
+Mining difficulty reflects the complexity of the cryptographic problems that must be solved to mine a block in networks like Bitcoin.

 Minting